cfindlayisme/terraria-docker/README.md

-Simple vanilla terraris server image.
+Simple vanilla terraria server image.
 Designed to be tiny.

 You simply need to mount the volume /config and put two files in it:
 - serverconfig.txt